maddiekausch/GroupMetagenomicsProject/MasterNotes.md

 gsutil cp raw/*.fastq.gz gs://gu-biology-dept-class/group3/raw/

 # RUNFASTQ ON RAW FILES
+FastQC generates an HTML quality report for each FASTQ file.
+Key things we're checking: per-base quality scores (Phred > or equal to 20 across most of the read), adapter content, and sequence length distribution.
+These metrics tell us what Trimmmomatic settings to use.
 # Enter interactive mode on a compute node
 srun --pty bash